HackYourFuture-CPH/node.js/week4/readme.md

 #### Adding environment variables

 - Go to `Settings`.
 Click `Reveal Config Vars`.
 It will have the format of: `mysql://{user}:{pass}@{host}/{database}`
 - Exactly like the `.env` file add the same environment variables.
-The `port` should be 3306.
+The `DB_PORT` should be 3306.

 ![step 6](assets/deploy-step-6.PNG)